-How to Write a Young Adult Novel
+How to Write a YA Novel

 If you are going to write a young adult novel, you have to write something that will appeal to teens.

 It seems obvious, but you would be surprised how easy it is to forget that fact.
 Writing a book with teenage characters is not enough to make a book YA.
-You have to write authentic characters with real teenage problems in a real teenage world.
+You have to write authentic characters with real teenage problems in a real teenage world (even if that world is found in an awesome fantasy or sci-fi setting).

 For example, a novel about trying to land an important promotion while also balancing family life is going to be an adult plot, not a teenage one.
+Make sure you don't allow your adult perspective to bleed into the goals and conflicts.

 2. Don't overuse slang or trends

 Teens will move from one social media platform to the next in a matter of days.
 Memes that were big hits on Monday will be dull on Tuesday.
-If you try to be “hip with the kids” by throwing in mentions of certain Vines or celebrities, chances are your book will not age well.
+If you try to be “hip with the kids” by throwing in mentions of certain celebrities, chances are your book will not age well.

 To make your dialogue genuine, pay attention to the way teens talk to each other.
 Throwing in a “like” every other word is not the way to go about writing conversations.
+If you haven't been around teens much, it may be hard to capture their speech patterns.

 3. Treat teenagers like adults